Web Analytics Made Easy - Statcounter

 Node lifecycle#

-In SAMSON, a data graph node may go through four lifecycle stages:
+A data graph node typically goes through four lifecycle stages:

 • C++ object creation (e.g. with a new operator)